Information about Allentown, Pennsylvania

 Music plays an important role in Allentown's cultural scene, with the Allentown Symphony Orchestra, Allentown Band, Marine Band of Allentown and Pioneer Band of Allentown among groups performing at Miller Symphony Hall or the bandshell in West Park.
 The city also has an art museum and civic theater.
 Additional options for entertainment include theme park Dorney Park and Wildwater Kingdom, as well as minor league sports teams the Lehigh Valley IronPigs and the Lehigh Valley Phantoms, who play baseball and ice hockey, respectively.

-Allentown only has two nonprofit postsecondary schools, but both were highly ranked by U.S. News & World Report in 2016.
-Muhlenberg College, rated the nation's 72nd best liberal arts college, confers undergraduate certificates and associate's and bachelor's degrees.
-This private school had more than 2,400 students as of Fall 2014.
+Allentown only has two nonprofit postsecondary schools, but both were highly ranked by U.S. News & World Report in 2020.
+Muhlenberg College, tied for the nation's 72nd best liberal arts college, confers undergraduate certificates and associate's and bachelor's degrees.
+This private school had more than 2,300 students as of Fall 2018.

-Also in Allentown, Cedar Crest College was ranked the 14th best regional college in the North by U.S. News.
-This private school of nearly 1,600 students, based on Fall 2014 enrollment figures, offers bachelor's and master's degrees, along with undergraduate and graduate certificates.
+Also in Allentown, Cedar Crest College was tied for the 86th best regional college in the North by U.S. News.
+This private school of nearly 1,600 students, based on Fall 2018 enrollment figures, offers bachelor's and master's degrees, along with undergraduate and graduate certificates.

 Those seeking a public college or university have several options within a 15-mile radius of Allentown, including the Lehigh Valley campus of Pennsylvania State University, Lehigh Carbon Community College, Northampton County Area Community College and Lafayette College in Erie.